 The Design Goals of HDFS

 The Hadoop distributed filesystem has significant advantages over other distributed filesystems.
-Following are design goals which make it suitable for storing and processing massive datasets.
+The following are design goals that make it suitable for storing and processing massive datasets.

 Hadoop distributed filesystem is designed to run on commonly available hardware.
 This makes HDFS much more cost-efficient and easy to scale out.

 Hadoop distributed filesystem is designed for datasets that are written once and read many times.
 After a file is written to HDFS, it should not be changed.
 This assumption enables high throughput data access and also works well with the Map-reduce model.